Wrangell, Alaska: Economy

 Baron Von Wrangell sent Lieutenant Dionysius Zarembo to establish a trading post on Stikine Strait in 1833 to beat the Brits.
 Tlingits apparently were receptive to British and Russian traders.

-Today nearby Zarembo island has an elk and moose population visited by hunting guides and parties from Wrangell.
+Today nearby Zarembo Island has an elk and moose population visited by hunting guides and parties from Wrangell.

-A marijuana sales business was placed in the back of a restaurant downtown.
-Alaska Airlines creates a few local jobs with twice daily service to Seattle and Juneau, Ketchikan, Sitka and other S.E. destinations and the Alaska Marine Highway system has a terminal with a few workers where dock ferryboats, near the Stikine Inn.
-Wrangell's seafood processing plant, though small and consuming much of the city's water supply seasonally, has employed workers from Mexico, Russia and Somalia in recent years.
+Alaska Airlines has twice daily service to Seattle as well as Juneau, Ketchikan, Sitka, and other southeastern destinations.
+The Alaska Marine Highway system has a terminal with a ferry dock near the Stikine Inn.
+In the back of a restaurant downtown there is a marijuana sales business.
+Wrangell's seafood processing plant, though small and consuming much of the city's water supply seasonally, employs workers from Mexico, Russia, and Somalia.

 Wrangell has several churches and bars and a pizza store though no citywide free wireless internet for tourists or business travelers yet.
 The local Native Corporation—the Sealaska Corporation, contributes to the cost of local health care provisioning.

-Wrangell has writers including Bonnie Demerjian and Garrison Gibson.
-It also has guided kayak tours in summer, and some of the most accessible coastal forest wilderness hiking, camping and climbing of S.E.
+Bonnie Demerjian, Garrison Gibson, and other writers live in the city.
+It has guided kayak tours in summer and some of the most accessible coastal forest wilderness hiking, camping and climbing of S.E.
 Alaska.
 It is possible to follow the historic route in kayaks to the Stikine River Delta where the orphan warrior Chief Gush X'een and his band of Tlingits defeated boatloads of invading Nisga'a warriors from the south.
 Rather than becoming a slave the defeated Nisga'a Chief surrendered his hat and title of Shakes to Gush X'een.

 The former mill site of the Alaska Pulp Corporation that was dismantled has some use sending logs and boulders via ships and a prospect for development as a cruise ship site with multipurpose western theme shops and dark ale brewery for export.
 The city has expanded its electrical power lines a mile and a half south on Isheyami Drive to allow a concrete production facility to power up (they bring in sand via barge from the Stikine River).

+Politics

+Voters in Wrangell lean strongly Republican, having elected a Democrat only once, in 1964.
+Wrangell has accurately reflected the choice of Alaska's statewide presidential election winner in every election since the state's admission to the union in 1960.